Daniel-Chi/RPS-Game/README.md

 Uses Firebase realtime database to receive and store data.
 Uses Bootstrap for basic form and jumbotron styling.
 Uses jQuery for DOM manipulation.
-Uses Moment.js for time calculations.
+Uses Moment.js for time calculations in the javascript logic.
 There is no user input validation or delete functionality, so please do not flood the database.